sushvij/Capstone-EDA-v2/README.md

 Because the notebooks themselves contain images, we recommend making a local copy of this repository and then opening the Jupyter Notebook locally.

 ## FURTHER DEVELOPMENT
 As the team progresses you will find more branches created from this repository containing various AI models and developmental work towards a decision support system for pathologists.
-For example, you can get a sneak peek at how our resident expert, Dr. Frederick, is reclassifying the mitotic figures by stages to build a more sophisticated AI.
+You can get a sneak peek at how our resident expert, Dr. Frederick, is reclassifying the mitotic figures by stages to build a more sophisticated AI.

 ![Example Sub-Classification of Phases](https://github.com/sushvij/Capstone-EDA-v2/blob/main/eda_data_lineage/eda_subclassing_slide2_mitotic_figs.png)